mjggel/react_trivia_api_app/README.md

 ## Overview

-This is a front-end trivia game project built with React, React Icons, React Bootstrap, React Router, and Redux.
-The project is still in development and is intended for educational purposes only.
-It uses the Open Trivia Database (opentdb.com) API to fetch and display trivia questions.
+This is a front-end trivia game project built with React, and Redux.
+In this project the user can register a new account to play a trivia game, the user can choose the category and difficulty of the trivia questions at the end of the game their points will saved in the leaderboard ranking.

 ## Features

 - Allows users to select a category and difficulty level.
+- Shows a leaderboard page to check points and compare ranks
 - Retrieves 10 trivia questions based on the selected category and difficulty.
 - Provides an engaging user interface with React Bootstrap components.
 - Uses Redux to manage application state.
 - Implements routing for navigation between different views.

-## Development

-This project is currently under development, and the main goal is to create a functional trivia game for learning and practice.
-I am using React Testing Library (RTL) to write tests for the components.

 ## Getting Started